 Up to $3,000 may be awarded to each project.

-- If you are planning to seek assistance from CLT staff as part of your project (e.g., support of online course design from an instructional designer), please seek confirmation in writing that assistance will be available with key staff member(s) during the time frame required, prior to submitting your proposal.
+- If you are planning to seek assistance from an Educational Developer from the CLT as part of your project, please include confirmation in writing that assistance will be available from that individual during the time frame required, prior to submitting your proposal.

 Funding will NOT be provided for the following items

 - Technology already available elsewhere, or where alternatives are available